Kristina01111000/4Einstitute/README.md

 - Figure out how scorecard navigation on cell phone will work

 - new icon added
-- sendinblue is set up, fix email so it works
+- sendinblue is set up, fix email so it works, set it up